life4/awesome-python-code-formatters/README.md

 ## Code formatters

++ [2to3](https://docs.python.org/2/library/2to3.html) -- Automated Python 2 to 3 code translation.
 + [add-trailing-comma](https://github.com/asottile/add-trailing-comma) -- A tool to automatically add trailing commas to calls and literals.
 + [autoflake](https://github.com/myint/autoflake) -- Removes unused imports and unused variables as reported by pyflakes.
 + [autopep8](https://github.com/hhatto/autopep8) -- A tool that automatically formats Python code to conform to the PEP 8 style guide.